AlbertoBarbado/sonnet-recommender/README.md

 |metric|"cosine" or "icm"||
 |log|"True" or "False"|To indicate if the user wants to see the scoring obtained for the last top of retreived sonnets.|

-To modify the DISCO ontology, you can access the following endpoint:
+* [POST] /create_ontology | To modify the DISCO ontology, you can access this endpoint
-* [POST] /create_ontology

 But to do that YOU MUST PREVIOUSLY DO the following task:
 - Download all the 'per-sonnet' folders from DISCO (TEI XMLs) and copy all of their content's within a unique per-sonnet folder within the /poems folder.
 Due to this, the folders to download will be: